 - What kind of therapy would the patient need?
 Physical therapy?
 Speech therapy?

-- Would it be possible to travel for outpatient therapy on a regular basis?
+- Is it possible to travel for outpatient therapy regularly?

-- Could visiting healthcare professionals do a rehabilitation at the patients home?
+- Could visiting healthcare professionals do rehabilitation at the patient’s home?

 The Rehab Team